- Comparing the PowerPoint 2003 and 2010 interfaces

 - Animating a presentation with transitions and animations

-Hi and welcome to Migrating from PowerPoint 2003 to PowerPoint 2010.
-I am David Rivers.
-Microsoft has incorporated some fairly major changes and improvements in PowerPoint 2010, so if you do plan on migrating from PowerPoint 2003, this course will help to make your transition to PowerPoint 2010 as smooth, and as seamless as possible.
-We will begin with a tour of the new and improved fluent user interface, focusing mainly on the Ribbon, the Quick Access Toolbar and Backstage View.
+- [Voiceover] Hi, and welcome to Migrating from PowerPoint 2003 to PowerPoint 2010, I'm David Rivers.
+Microsoft has incorporated some fairly major changes and improvements in PowerPoint 2010 so if you do plan on migrating from PowerPoint 2003, this course will help to make your transition to PowerPoint 2010 as smooth and as seamless as possible.
+We'll being with a tour of the new and improved fluent user interface focusing mainly on the ribbon, the Quick Access Toolbar, and Backstage View.

-There are new transitions and animations to explore, and we will even turn a PowerPoint presentation into a video you can burn to a DVD.
+There are new transitions and animations to explore, and we'll even turn a PowerPoint presentation into a video you can burn to a DVD.
 So with so many topics to cover, it's time to get started.